This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• About an hour before it is done, take 1/4 cup of the sauce and whisk it in a small bowl with the cornstarch.
-Slowly stir this into the crockpot.
-Add in the broccoli the last 30 minutes and let the broccoli cook through.
-You don't want to add the broccoli until the very end or it will be mushy.
+• Cook on LOW for 2.5-3.5 hours.
+About an hour before it is done, remove ¼ cup of the sauce and whisk it in a small bowl with 2 tablespoons cornstarch.
+Slowly stir this back into the slow cooker.

 Video